The Cobb County School District (CCSD) is a leader in K12 for

 curriculum, and frequent student-teacher interaction.
 All courses

-are developed and taught by CCSD teachers and meet national, state
+are taught by CCSD teachers and meet national, state

 and Cobb County School District curriculum standards.